clumsyCoder00/whole-house-audio/Shairport-sync/notes.md

   --with-alsa # need for ALSA endpoints

+  --with-apple-alac # need this for losslessly passing ALAC files

+  --with-pipe # need this for snapcast endpoint

+  --with-metadata # need this to read metadata

+  --with-dbus-interface # for dbus control

+  --with-dbus-test-client # for dbus testing

+  --with-mpris-interface

+  --with-mqtt-client

   --with-soxr # not sure if I need this

   --with-avahi # shouldn't need this, already on the system